(oh-bitter dick-tah) n. remarks of a judge

 dicta is simply "dicta".

-Dictum: [Latin, remark.
-A statement , comment , or
+Dictum: [Latin, A remark. ] A statement , comment , or

 Dicta: Opinions of a judge that do not embody the resolution or determination of the specific case before the court.
 Expressions in acourt's opinion that go beyond the facts before the court and therefore are individual views of the author of the opinion and notbinding in subsequent cases as legal precedent.
 The plural of dictum.